sourcegraph/about/content/blogposts/2022/introducing-steve-yegge.md

 This little band of compiler folk created [SCIP](https://github.com/sourcegraph/scip) - the source code intelligence protocol.
 A small thing, really.
 Just a bauble.
 You’d hardly notice it in the sea of checkins.

 But during my coding marathon for my tech interview with them, I saw what was going on in the backend code: A revolution!
-The secret underground is pivoting from lsif to scip, invisibly, as the new Sourcegraph backend.
+The secret underground is pivoting from LSIF to SCIP, invisibly, as the new Sourcegraph backend.

-Sourcegraph’s scip protocol – it’s the return of Grok.
+Sourcegraph’s SCIP – it’s the return of Grok.
 A diamond mine in the glass marble economy of heuristic-based code intelligence.
 A format for storing enough code intelligence to power a thousand boosts to developer velocity.
 It’s been lurking in Sourcegraph for months now.

 But it was always converted to LSIF before actually using it anywhere!
 That’s… the “invisibly” bit.